-Little Miss Indy Juneteenth Scholarship Pageant highlights youth empowerment ahead of parade
+Miss Indy Juneteenth Scholarship Pageant highlights youth empowerment ahead of parade

 INDIANAPOLIS (WISH) — Indy Juneteenth Inc. will host its 4th Annual Miss Indy Juneteenth Scholarship pageant at Shelton Auditorium at Butler Arts Center on Sunday.